Pinyin Zhou logo Pinyin Joe's

 4. Learning to use the Microsoft Pinyin IMEs

-Windows 7 Zhuyin / Bopomofo Setup:
+Windows 7 or Vista Zhuyin / Bopomofo Setup:

-* Adding the Zhuyin IME as your traditional Chinese input method, typing
+* Adding the Zhuyin IME as your Traditional Chinese input method, typing

 Zhuyin phonetic symbols, and using Zhuyin "ruby text" above hanzi.